 Be open to a conversation and keep the information you provide them realistic and accurate.
 While you are at it, keep their developmental phase in mind.
 When answering their queries, be honest.
 If you don’t know the answer to some of their questions, say that you don’t know it.
 However, you should keep them encouraged to ask more questions.

-4. Keep The Discussion Going
+5. Keep The Discussion Going

 Children will not be an expert on gender identity and sexual orientation from one conversation.
-You may need to pick up the conversation from time to time and help them experience it slowly, step-by-step.
+You may need to pick up the conversation from time to time and help them experience it slowly, step by step.
 You can use real-life examples and experiences to re-engage and explain more about sexual orientation to your kids.

 Here are different approaches for different ages –